nifaciabell/focus-app/README.md

 ## Unsolved Problems
 * When a user logouts and the page is redirected to the authorization page the user's task is still displayed on the page.
+* Hitting errors when I attempt to check a task off indicating that it is complete.

 ## Future Advancements
  Focus App 2.0